Exponential polynomials and identification of polygonal regions from Fourier samples: Introduction

-In this paper we study the identification of bivariate exponential polynomials and apply our results to the identification of certain polygonal regions.
+We apply our results to the identification of certain polygonal regions from samples of the Fourier Transform of their indicator functions.
 Our work is inspired from the paper \cite{wischerhoff2016reconstruction}.
 Our method assumes, in contrast to \cite{wischerhoff2016reconstruction}, that we know the possible slopes of the edges of the polygons.

 Our results are as follows.
-In \S \ref{s:exppoly} (see Theorem \ref{main}) we show that any bivariate exponential polynomial with at most $N$ terms and polynomial coefficients of degree $<D$ can be identified from its samples on a set of size $O(D^2 N \log N)$.
+In \S \ref{s:exppoly} (see Theorem \ref{main}) we show that any bivariate exponential polynomial with at most $N$ terms and polynomial coefficients of degree $<D$ can be identified from its samples on a predetermined set of size $O(D^2 N \log N)$.
 This sampling set depends on $N$ and $D$ only.
 In \S \ref{s:polygons} we use this result in order to show, for instance, that polygonal regions with edges parallel to the two axes and at most $N$ vertices can be identified by sampling the Fourier Transform of their indicator function at a predetermined set of size $O(N \log N)$, where, again, the sampling set depends only on $N$ (see Corollary \ref{cor:polygons-unkown-slopes}).

 \begin{remark} Note than in \cite{wischerhoff2016reconstruction} it is precisely the polygons whose vertices project non-uniquely onto a line that create the most problems, which happens a lot with polygons whose edges are parallel to the two axes.
 This coincidence of projections is reflected in the $\log N$ factor in the size of our sampling set: a small and uniform price to pay for all polygons. \end{remark}